How to Deal With MAP Violators And Map Violations - Tips & Tricks

 Be sure not to use your company’s public address or zip code since that is easy to check.
 If the address is connected to your company on Google in any way, use a different one.
-Note that the seller may not even have the high-priced FBM item in stock, since many sellers will list an item at an unsellable price for the sole purpose of tracking analytics to see if it is worth it for future inventory.
+Note that the seller may not even have the high-priced FBM item in stock, since many sellers will list an item at an unsellable minimum advertised price map for the sole purpose of tracking analytics to see if it is worth it for future inventory.

 When you receive the FBM item, check the return address label.
 If they are smart they won’t list their actual address, but they are still likely to use a PO Box or send from a zip code near their physical location.
 Now you have a lead, and the brand can check their distributor list to see if they have anybody in that area.
 Of course, If you have been reading our other articles you will realize that it can be a false lead, but any info is better than nothing.

 Now there is a big caveat regarding test buying on Amazon.
 FBA fulfillment centers have something called commingling of inventory as an option.
 What that means is that if Seller A sends 10 units of a product to FBA and Seller B sends 5 units of the same product to FBA, the items get mixed.
 So it does not matter whom you buy from, Amazon takes a random product from those 15 units and packages it.